EfremtsevVsevolod/estimate-distance-to-car/README.md

-# Digital breakthrough 2022.
+# Digital Breakthrough 2022.
 Ulyanovsk region championship
 The championship task is to develop an algorithm that allows you to determine the distance to the vehicle in front in real-time, using a dataset of car photos from different distances.
 Subsequently, this algorithm can be used in navigation systems to warn of a dangerous approach and monitor distance compliance.

 **Place according to the championship results: `2 out of 383` 🏆🏆🏆**